What is the SAMRU community garden?

 The community garden is open throughout the summer and runs until October.
 Seed planting will begin in early February in the MRU greenhouse located near east residence.

 Need a plot of the community garden?
 Sign up for one!
 It’s that easy.
 Click the link to fill out the application form.
 You’ll also need to include a copy of your assignment description or course outline from your instructor.
-DEADLINE FOR 2019 GARDEN PLOTS IS JUNE 14th!
+DEADLINE FOR 2020 Garden Plot use is May 1, 2020.

 Peer Support Coordinator